rehierl/node-tree-outliner/3-basic-design/3-8-1-implementation.md

 node references could not be used

 * if tested for equality, then ...
-* t1 can not close t1
-* t2 can not close t1 (inner t2: different level)
+* t1/2 can not close t1 (inner t1/2: different node levels)
-* t2 can not close t1 (outer t2: already closed)
+* t1/2 can not close t1 (outer t1/2: presequent t1 is already closed)
 * t1 can close t2
 * t2 can close t2